nrfconnect/sdk-nrf/samples/nrf9160/mqtt_simple/README.rst

 After programming the sample and all prerequisites to the board, test it by performing the following steps:

-1. Connect the USB cable and power on your nRF9160 DK.
+1. Connect the USB cable and power on or reset your nRF9160 DK.
 #.
 Open a terminal emulator and observe that the kit prints the following information::

        The MQTT simple sample started